+In the information age, lifelong learning and collaboration are essential aspects of most innovative work.
+Fortunately, the computer technology which drives the information explosion also has the potential to help individuals and teams to learn much of what they need to know on demand.
+In particular, computer-based systems on the Internet can be designed to capture knowledge as it is generated within a community of practice and to deliver relevant knowledge when it is useful.
 Computer-based design environments for skilled domain workers have recently graduated from research prototypes to commercial products, supporting the learning of individual designers.
 Such systems do not, however, adequately support the collaborative nature of work or the evolution of knowledge within communities of practice.
-If innovation is to be supported within collaborative efforts, domain-oriented design environments must be extended to become collaborative information environments, capable of providing effective community memories for managing information and facilitating lifelong learning within constantly evolving community work contexts.
+If innovation is to be supported within collaborative efforts, these domain-oriented design environments (DODEs) must be extended to become collaborative information environments (CIEs), capable of providing effective community memories for managing information and learning within constantly evolving collaborative contexts.